 Ice Cave & Natural Bridges: Head north on WA-141 N, slight left to stay on WA-141 N (signs for Sno-Parks), Continue onto Carson Guler Rd/NF-24, turn left to the Guler Ice Caves Coyote Wall and Catherine Creek: Head east on WA-14 toward Lyle.
 Look for signs for Courtney Creek and Old Hwy 8.

 Dog Mountain Trail: Drive back down to HWY 14 and take a right heading west.
 You will see a pull off in about 15 miles.
 This trail is marked.

 Dine in the Gorge

 Wet Planet Cafe - (877) 390-9445

-Our neighbor, Wet Planet Cafe doesn't just throw people in the water, they also serve a fantastic meal.
+Our neighbor, Wet Planet Cafe, serves up a fantastic afternoon or evening meal.
 Whether you are visiting for the day or spending the weekend on the rapids they are sure to keep you going.
-SEASONAL
+SEASONAL HOURS

 The Station Cafe - (509) 395-2211